PhazeRoOman/thawani-for-woocommerce/.github/ISSUE_TEMPLATE.md

 -->

 ## Description:
+- Include a brief reason as to why this Issue was created

 ### Bug:
+#### What does this bug result in:
-- What does this bug result in
+- What issues does this bug cause
+- How does this disrupt the flow

-- How can this bug be recreated
+#### How can this bug be recreated:
+- A descriptive step by step guide as to how this issue can be recreated

-- Potential Fix (If cause known)
+#### Potential Fix (If cause known):
+- If you reviewed the codebase any idea how this bug can be resolved

+#### WordPress Environment Versions:
+- Wordpress Version:
+- WooCommerce Version:
+- PHP Version:

 ### Suggestions:
 #### Description: